blakebrandon-hub/Bulk-Image-Processing-Tool/README.md

 1. Download project files

-2. Install requirements in 'requirements.txt' file
+2. Install requirements in 'requirements.txt'

 **How to run**